About

 Likelihood of Confusion

-How the USPTO Evaluates Related Goods and Services
+How the USPTO Evaluates the Relatedness of Goods and Services in a Likelihood of Confusion Analysis

 Trademark conflicts do not require identical products.
 Learn how the USPTO evaluates whether goods and services are related enough to create a likelihood of confusion.